Inauguration of Joe Biden: Parade Across America

-Celebrating America special
+Celebrating America

 Celebrating America was a television special hosted by Tom Hanks that aired the evening of the inauguration across most major television networks and other cable and streaming outlets.
 The event featured many musical guests and celebrities, including Bruce Springsteen, Jon Bon Jovi, Justin Timberlake, Dave Grohl, Tim McGraw, Lin-Manuel Miranda, John Legend, Demi Lovato, and Katy Perry.
 The Biden Inaugural Committee raised over $61.8 million for the event from various companies, unions, and individuals.

 National Prayer Service

 At 10:00 a.m. on the morning of January 21, the National Prayer Service took place at Washington National Cathedral.
 A virtual service, Biden and his family participated from the White House.
 More than thirty religious leaders of various faiths participated; William Barber II preached, calling for a "third reconstruction" of America in his homily.

 Protests and demonstrations

 A series of protests and counter-protests related to the results of the 2020 presidential election began in December 2020.
 After the storming of the Capitol, D.C.
 Mayor Muriel Bowser requested the Interior Department to cancel city demonstration permits and reject demonstration applications during the inauguration, but the agency declined to do so.
 The National Park Service designated two adjacent areas—portions of the John Marshall Park and Navy Memorial—exclusively for "First Amendment activities" (protests).
 The U.S. Park Police limited demonstration attendance to a maximum of one hundred individuals in each location and required participants be screened via magnetometers.
 The left-wing groups ANSWER Coalition and D.C.
 Action Lab were granted permits and staged demonstrations within attendance limits.

 The scale of protests and armed militia marches that intelligence reports indicated would occur near the U.S. Capitol and at state capitols on Inauguration Day was vastly overestimated, both in size and in scope.
 Nationally, few people demonstrated at state capitols.
 At the New York State Capitol, a lone Trump supporter reportedly visited with the intention of protesting—the demonstrator had expected a "massive protest".
 On January 17, three days before the inauguration, some members of the Michigan Boogaloo Bois openly carried weapons outside the state's capitol, but never became violent.
 NPR attributed the lack of violent protests to several factors: the Justice Department's targeting of rioters from the storming of the Capitol; protest organizers warning of "false flag" events staged by law enforcement to "gather people for potential arrest"; and the banning or removal of social media profiles, groups, pages, and applications, such as Parler, associated with political extremism and fringe movements.